Bankhead Ghost Town

 Shortly after the Bankhead Tipple, you’ll encounter a trail junction.
 Go left to continue along the remainder of the Bankhead ghost town hiking trail.
 The trail heading right is an easy mountain biking trail from Bankhead to the Cascade Ponds picnic area.

-Beyond the Tipple, you’ll start passing large heaps of coal slack heaps on the side of the Bankhead ghost town trail.
+Beyond the Tipple, you’ll start passing large coal slack heaps on the side of the Bankhead ghost town trail.
 The slack heaps consist of rocks, dust and waste coal which couldn’t be sold.

 You may be lucky enough to see rhubarb plants growing in the wild in the meadows beyond the Tipple.
 These rhubarb plants are ancestors of the rhubarb planted by the Chinese immigrant workers, who had their own village near the slack coal piles.
 Many accounts indicate the Chinese workers were not overly popular with the residents of Bankhead.